Dana Fischer: Play style

 Since the 2017 San Diego Comic-Con, she has attended matches in cosplay as the Elf planeswalker Nissa Revane - though she replaced the original costume's black wig and pointed ears with a ChannelFireball baseball cap that she places pins on and wears backwards or sideways.

 As she grew up, Fischer continued to play, but stopped needing her father to hold her cards for her, allowing Adam to play separately.
 They do, however, often play the same deck to help each other prepare.
 In August 2025, they each reached day two in the Orlando, Florida Spotlight Series event.

-Writing

-Fischer has written several articles about her game for ChannelFireball's Magic: The Gathering strategy website.
-Her father helped edit.